Skip to main content Skip to navigation

 Interview

-• Once your application is assessed you may be invited to interview.
+• If your application passes initial assessment you will be invited to interview.

 • Interview details will be given in your invitation email.

-• We often host interviews in-person at the department.
+• As well as online interviews we also host interviews in-person at the department.
 Your travel expenses are reimbursed if so.

 Important dates